Community & Social Responsibility

 Supporting our staff:

-As well as helping out the local community, charities and events Brewer Harding & Rowe also like to host social events for staff to promote interaction and create a better working environment and maintain good local links with local businesses and clients.
+As well as supporting our local community, charities and events Brewer Harding & Rowe also like to host social events for staff to promote interaction and create a better working environment.
+We are also involved with the development of staff offering local career opportunities.
+These are some of the ways we encourage team-work and development.

-• Regular staff breakfasts and the Christmas party provide good opportunities for staff to come together, interacting and maintaining good working relationships
+• Regular staff breakfasts, team meals and drinks and the Christmas party provide good opportunities for staff to come together, interacting and maintaining good working relationships.

-• Staff Skittles Nights and Quiz Nights allow staff to get together to eat food, drink and socialise and compete for the various trophies or wooden spoon awards!
+• Staff Quiz Nights and our annual barbeque allow staff to get together to eat food, drink, socialise and compete for the various trophies or wooden spoon awards!

-• All staff are invited to sponsored events to ask if they would like to either become involved in helping with or just attend the event.
-Often vouchers are given to staff for free coffee and cake i.e..recent Appledore Regatta and staff are able to obtain car passes to attend the Point to Point events.
+• All staff are invited to sponsored events to ask if they would like to become either involved in helping with or attending the event.
+Often vouchers are given to staff for free coffee and cake/free parking/car passes.

-• Supporting individual development through our appraisal system for all staff & Fee Earners eg. Tim Watson - ACTAPS, Richard Allin - STEP, Yazmine Nicholas - Apprenticeship
+• We are supporting individual development through our appraisal system for all staff & Fee Earners.

-• Supporting staff by keeping in regular contact throughout maternity leave/illness and offering home visits where necessary.
+• We support staff by keeping in regular contact throughout maternity leave, illness, bereavement and other personal issues and offering home visits where necessary.

 Responsible management of the firm: